RepreZen/API-Codeflow-Node.js/README.md

 4. Use _File -> Import..._, and in the resulting dialog select the _Maven / Existing Maven Projects_ option and click _Next_.
 In the next panel,
    use the _Browse_ button to locate your working directory and click _Next_.
 You should check tne _NodeGenTemplate_ project, and click _Finish_.

-5. There will be small delay while this project builds for the first time.
+5. There will be small delay while this project builds for the first time on your machine.

 In some cases, the initial build will not work correctly, due to a bug that we hope to remedy shortly.
 You will know this from red error markers on some of the folders inside the the main _NodeGenTemplate_ project folder.
 If you see them, right-cliick on that project folder, select _Run As
--> Maven build..._, and then type `compile` into the _Goal_ field before presseing _Run_.
+-> Maven build..._, and then type `compile` into the _Goal_ field before pressing _Run_.

 ### Phase 2 - Design